qiskit-community/qiskit-alt/README.md

     * So, compared to the Python solution, the code would be far more generic, take far less engineering effort (none), and be far more efficient.
     I see similar issues arise over and over in Qiskit development.
-The productivity gain in developing Qiskit algorithms in Julia rather than Python would be, by my rough, not-quite-semi-quantitative, estimate about ten times.
+The productivity gain in developing Qiskit algorithms in Julia rather than Python would be, by my rough, not-quite-semi-quantitative, estimate, about ten times.
 I mean medium scale development.
 Larger than the Jordan-Wigner implementation below, but less than reproducing all of Qiskit.
     It would be interesting, but very difficult, to try to support this estimate with evidence.
 I think a better approach is to carry out experiments such as qiskit_alt.